amansingh4517/amansingh4517/README.md

 # 👋 Hi, I'm Aman Singh!

 Welcome to my GitHub profile!
-I'm a recent high school graduate gearing up for college this year.
+I'm a 12th passed gearing up for college this year.